Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 Please refer to the service documentation for a conceptual discussion of [entity linking][entity_linking].

 ### Analyze healthcare entities
-Language service for health is a containerized service that extracts and labels relevant medical information from unstructured texts such as doctor's notes, discharge summaries, clinical documents, and electronic health records.
+Text Analytics for health is a containerized service that extracts and labels relevant medical information from unstructured texts such as doctor's notes, discharge summaries, clinical documents, and electronic health records.
 For more information see [How to: Use Text Analytics for health][healthcare].
 ```java readme-sample-recognizeHealthcareEntities